Black Friday: Get the latest updates on PS5 stock, games, and accessories

 Black Friday PS5 deals: Headsets

-Black Fridayalways comes up with the goods for gaming headsets, and you stand to save a lot of money on some of the best models.
+Black Friday always comes up with the goods for gaming headsets, and you stand to save a lot of money on some of the best models.
 We'll keep you updated with some of our absolute favorites, but while we wait, be sure to keep an eye on our price comparison widget below, which automatically updates with the latest prices on some of the top-rated audio beauties.

 Black Friday PS5 deals: Controllers